 - Do this for your vertical pieces as well.

-- Then, cut a tab in each piece along the extra inch of channel so that you’ll be able to bend it around the window and fit it into the next piece.
+- Then, cut a tab in each piece along the extra inch of channel.
+This will let you bend it around the window and fit it into the next piece.

 - Choose one side of the window/door to start and make sure your J-channel piece sits tightly and flush against it.